A little humour aimed at Geology

 Genesee Beer Facies

-a few amusing exam answers
+a few amusing exam answers, including an illustration

-Meteorological Hotel
+The Meteorological Hotel

 People for the Ethical Treatment of Rocks (PETR)